Monterey Bay, California

 (a) Uses any bank that does not have a reputation for delivering what they promise, or is unlicensed.
 There are over a dozen such banks in the world (probably many more) that might seem like a bargain, but the offered instrument is basically worthless.
 Not sure?
 Request the password to this list.

-Watch out for the following examples to avoid misunderstandings:
+7. Watch out for the following unusual situations to avoid misunderstandings:

 (a) The guarantor or provider might assume the transaction is for trade finance (where a Standby or Documentary LC gets cashed to complete a trade transaction).
 We do not intend to cash the instrument to pay the seller.
 Here, with CAP funding, we only want the services of the SBLC for a limited time (until COD), then it is released — technically, it is allowed to expire.